List of NBA career scoring leaders

 This article contains two charts: The first chart is a list of the top 50 all-time scorers in the history of the National Basketball Association (NBA).
 The list includes only points scored in regular season games.
 The second chart is a progressive list of the leading all-time NBA scorers.
-LeBron James is the leading scorer in NBA history.
+LeBron James is the all-time leading scorer in NBA history.

 Scoring leaders

 The following is a list of National Basketball Association players by total career regular season points scored.